FppEpitech/Zappy/bonus/api-ai/README.md

 2. Use the interactive API documentation to explore the available endpoints and send requests to the Zappy API.

+You can also use the API endpoints directly via Insomnia, Postman, or any other API client.

+*You will find an export of these endpoints (for Insomnia) : [here](./API_Endpoints(Insomnia).json)*

 ## API Endpoints

 The Zappy API provides the following endpoints: